SunderlandAJ-1130/sunderlandaj-1130.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student in the School of Traffic and Transportation Engineering at Central South University advised by Associate Prof. Jinjun Tang.
-I received my Master degree in Central South University in 2021.
+I am a Master's student in the School of Traffic and Transportation Engineering at Central South University, advised by Prof. Jinjun Tang.
+I received my Master's degree in Central South University in 2021.

-# Research Interst
+# Research Interest
 * Deep learning applications in transportation systems
 * Spatiotemporal data mining and prediction
 * Traffic accident detection and prediction